 HDR, or High Dynamic Range, can be found in most televisions.
 It’s much better than the old HDTV resolution you found in the 2000s and allows for brighter colours, better contrast, faster frame rates and more vibrant, luminescent images on your screen.

 This is because HDR allows for images to display greater ranges of light levels than a standard screen.
-It delivers content to your TV that's much less compressed pixel-wise, enabling a wider colour palette and higher dynamic range, in fantastic resolution.
+It delivers content to your TV that's much less compressed pixel-wise, enabling a wider colour palette and higher dynamic range, in a fantastic resolution.